Chapter 5: Northern Prawn Fishery

 The stock structure of white banana prawn is uncertain.
 In the NPF, there is some evidence of substock structuring associated with significant river mangrove areas, but, in the absence of clear information on biological stock structure, status is reported at the fishery level.

 The environmentally driven variability of this resource means that a robust stock–recruitment relationship cannot be determined.
-Because annual yields are largely dependent on annual recruitment, it has not been possible to develop a stock assessment for white banana prawn.
-To explore the possibility of implementing total allowable catches for the fishery, CSIRO modelled the relationship between historical catch and rainfall, to investigate whether it is possible to predict the next year's catch based on the most recent wet-season rainfall.
+Because annual yields are largely dependent on annual recruitment and recruitment is closely associated with seasonal rainfall, it has not been possible to develop a stock assessment for white banana prawn.
+To explore the possibility of implementing total allowable catches for the fishery, CSIRO modelled the relationship between historical catch and rainfall, to investigate whether it is possible to predict the next year’s catch based on the most recent wet-season rainfall.
 Unfortunately, large uncertainties remain because in some years the model cannot accurately predict catch levels, particularly in recent years (Buckworth et al. 2013).

 Harvest rates for white banana prawn in the fishery are understood to have been high (>90 per cent of available biomass) in some years (Buckworth et al. 2013), but banana prawns are believed to be resilient to fishing pressure, and recruitment appears to be more closely associated with seasonal rainfall than with fishing mortality.
-The harvest strategy for the stock has, inter alia, an objective to allow sufficient escapement to ensure an adequate spawning biomass and to allow subsequent recruitment.
+The harvest strategy for the stock includes, inter alia, an objective to allow sufficient escapement to ensure an adequate spawning biomass and to allow subsequent recruitment.
 This is achieved by closing the season when catch rates fall below a trigger level, associated with permitting sufficient prawns to escape to ensure an adequate spawning biomass for subsequent recruitment (based on an analysis of historical data; Dichmont et al. 2012).
-In addition, the trigger is designed to achieve an economic outcome by closing fishing when catch rates fall below uneconomic levels.
+In addition, the trigger is designed to achieve an economic outcome by closing fishing when catch rates fall to an uneconomical level.

 Stock status determination